 Synthetic oils generally hold up for more miles, but it is still very important to stay on top of regular oil changes to avoid any sludge build-up, which leads to the engine dying quicker.
 This exasperating sludge is less likely to form when using a type of synthetic oil.

 At Oil Changers, we only carry the best and most reliable oil brands.
 Our technicians will only replace the oil that your manufacturers have recommended for your vehicle to ensure your vehicle is receiving the proper oil.
-Whether you want a splash of synthetic blend, conventional oil, fully synthetic, or even some high mileage, stop by your local Oil Changers for an oil change today!
+Whether you want a splash of synthetic blend, fully synthetic, or even some high mileage, stop by your local Oil Changers for an oil change today!